 You’ll want to see and do as much as you can while you’re visiting this amazing city.
 Dress comfortably when you are going on an excursion and bring along a camera to capture memories.
-Get the brochures of the places you are interested in visiting the tourist office.
-They have a collection of brochures that you are encouraged to use for your trip and in help planning it.
+Get the brochures of the places you are interested in visiting at the tourist office.
+They have a collection of brochures that you are encouraged to use for your trip and to help plan it.
 You can plan ahead and have more time for sightseeing.

 After you experience just part of the wonderful city of Barcelona you’ll love it.
-It’s a special city so try to see as many of the places that are listed that you can.
+It’s a special city so try to see as many of the places that are listed as you can.

 List of Barcelona Sights

 The Palau de la Musica Catala

 This is great fun.
 An apartment building design by the extraordinary Gaudi.
 It is difficult to describe but it might be based on a giant elephant – see those pillars at street level.
 Is the roof an image of a giant dinosaur.
 And are they bird’s nests – the apartment balconies.
 The only way to decide what you think is to go and see for yourself and gaze!
 It was built around 1906.
 You can also enjoy a tour inside, even more amazing.
 It is open from 9 am to 8 pm and you can get advance entrance tickets.

 Address: Passeig de Gracia, 43, Barcelona, Spain.
 Telephone 93 216 03 06